DylanDrein/mu-cs424-f2016/lecture-14.md

 ### Defining types

-Our λ calculus grammar looks like this currently
+Our λ calculus grammar looks like this currently:
 >  E ::= V | E E | λ V .
 E

 The simplest starting point we have is to create a grammar for the primitives we are familiar with.